jsgersing/jsgersing/README.md

 - 🔭: To paraphrase Michelangelo, I see the insight in the data and wrangle it until I set it free.

 - 🌱 Inspired by the power of Data Science and Machine Learning to inform decisions in both the public and private sectors.

-- 👨‍🎓: Currently a Data Science learner at BloomTech due to graduate July 1st.

 - 🎷: In my free time, I'm likely playing saxophone or piano or going for a hike and beers after with my lovely wife.